mrcha033/accord/README.md

 - MCP endpoints listed in `mcp_allow`
 - Filesystem write scopes listed in `fs_write_scopes`
 - No tilde, absolute, symlink, or base-escape paths.

+## Autonomous Hiring Flow

+1. Agents draft a candidate charter under `org/policy/**` using the ALOU template's `runtime` block to specify prompt, output, and summary locations.
+2. When a GEDI ballot adopts the draft, the experiment loop invokes `materialize_agent` to copy the charter into `org/_registry`, scaffold the prompt (using `prompt_template` when provided), and create placeholder artifacts.
+3. Subsequent experiment rounds load agent configurations directly from registered ALOUs via `load_registered_agent_configs`, allowing the new role to participate without manual wiring.

 ## CI Workflow